paradajz/Zvuk9/README.md

 After that, select `BootloaderHID.hex` under `Release` directory (`src/BootloaderHID/Release`) or under `/bin` directory and program it.

-Alternatively, bootloader can be programmed using `avrdude` using `usbasp` programmer with following command (assuming it's being run from `/bin` or `src/BootloaderHID/Release` directory):
+Alternatively, bootloader can be programmed using `avrdude` and `usbasp` programmer with following command (assuming it's being run from `/bin` or `src/BootloaderHID/Release` directory):

 `avrdude -p usb1286  -c usbasp -U lfuse:w:0xff:m -U hfuse:w:0xd2:m -U efuse:w:0xf8:m -Uflash:w:BootloaderHID.hex:i`

 # Firmware upload

-To upload compiled firmware .hex file, use `hid_bootloader_loader.exe` found under `/bin` directory.
+Before uploading Zvuk9 firmware, controller must be put into firmware update mode.
+To do this, unplug controller from USB, press and hold small button located next to MIDI connector and connect USB cable to PC.
+After that, PC will recognize Zvuk9 as HID device.
+Once the bootloader is active, run `hid_bootloader_loader.exe` found under `/bin` directory.
+This tool will automatically write firwmare to Zvuk9.
+Make sure `FLASH.hex` is present in directory.
+Controller will automatically load new firmware once updating is finished.

 # Licencing